Cookie's Bustle: Production

 Cookie's Bustle was designed and conceptualized by Keisuke Harigai, who was also in charge of planning and control.
 It was produced as Rodik's first video game, a company of which at the time had a total of eight employees.
 The game took about 2.5 years to develop.
 Harigai stated that the game was developed with Macromedia Director instead of C++ because of its "multi-platform capability" and effective in reducing development time.
 Harigai coded the game in Windows while the game assets were created through Macintosh.
 The 3D assets were created through 3D Studio Max and Poser.
 The dialogue for Cookie and the non-playable characters were programmed with Lingo so that various conversations can be held between them.
-Harigai stated in 2001 that Cookie's Bustle was originally targeted to the European market.
+Harigai stated in 2001 that Cookie's Bustle originally targeted the European market.